|Nutrition Facts (per serving)|

 Once the Brussels sprouts are done, place them in a large bowl and toss them with the sauce while hot.

 Sprinkle with sesame seeds.
 Serve immediately for the crispiest results.

-Flavored Brussel Sprouts
+Flavored Brussels Sprouts

-- Parmesan and breadcrumb: Combine 1/4 cup of grated parmesan cheese and panko breadcrumbs for a salty crunch.
+- Parmesan and breadcrumb: Combine 1/4 cup of grated Parmesan cheese and panko breadcrumbs for a salty crunch.

 - Chili lime honey: Toss 1/4 cup sweet chili sauce with a tablespoon of lime juice and a teaspoon of honey.

-No-Oil Brussel Sprouts
+No-Oil Brussels Sprouts

 If you are looking to omit as much oil as possible, simply spray the Brussels sprouts with a coating of nonstick cooking spray.